divyavut/DevOps-daws-81s/daws-81s/Linux/BashProfile.md

 - After editing the bash_profile, we have to logout and log back. we have to source the file to apply the changes

                 source ~/.bash_profile

+            -
+When a user logs into a Linux system, the sequence of events typically proceeds as follows:
+- System boots up and initializes services (using systemctl).
+- User logs in, creating a new shell session.
+- Bash reads .bash_profile (or .profile) to set up the user environment.